jaepass/commercejs-vuejs-cart/README.md

 ## Overview

-The goal of this guide is to add cart functionality to our products page with the ability to add items to our cart, increase or decrease the item quantity, and also clear all items from the cart.
-Below are what we plan on accomplishing with this guide:
+The goal of this guide is to add cart functionality to our products page with the ability to add items to our cart, increase or decrease the items, and also clear items from the cart.
+Below are what we plan on accomplishing with this
+guide:

 1. Retrieve and/or create a cart in our application
 2. Add products to cart
 3. Update line items in cart
 4. Remove line items from cart
-5. Empty cart
+5. Empty cart contents

 ## Requirements

 What you will need to start this project:

-- An IDE/code editor
+- An IDE or code editor
-- NodeJS, at least v8
+- NodeJS, at least v8/10
 - npm or yarn
 - Vue.js devtools (recommended)